Jay-0310/Jay-0310/README.md

 I am a Second-year Computer Engineering student driven by a fascination for decoding the stories hidden within data.
 I thrive on algorithmic challenges and am passionate about building projects that are both fun and functional.

 -   **Future Goal:** To build innovative **AI-based tools for education** and master the full data science lifecycle.
--   **Fun Fact:** My name is Thacker, but you can call me "JT-Hacker"—I promise my intentions are purely for code and data!
+-   **Fun Fact:** My name is Jay Thacker, but you can call me "JT-Hacker"—I promise my intentions are purely for code and data!

 ---